-This fall, an old-fashioned ice cream parlor will open its doors in the former Visitors Center on Neyland Drive.
+An old-fashioned ice cream parlor will soon open its doors in the former Visitors Center on Neyland Drive.
 The UT Creamery, a multidisciplinary experiential student effort, will combine retail skills like sales and marketing with the science of creating the products.

 “It’s been amazing to watch the creamery project come to life,” says senior retail and consumer sciences major Samantha Adams from Seymour, Tennessee.
 “All these ideas that we talked about two semesters ago have come to fruition, from forming our marketing strategy, developing a survey about what people expect, naming the ice cream flavors, to the design, layout, flooring, and signs.”

 Adams is one of nine undergraduate fellows of the Rocky Top Institute, a partnership between UT’s Retail and Consumer Science program in the Department of Retail, Hospitality, and Tourism Management and the House of Bryant Publications—which represents the family of “Rocky Top” writers Felice and Boudleaux Bryant—to develop student-created merchandise.

 Food Science Extension Specialist Nathan Miller is the creamery manager.
 Department of Food Science students in the UT Institute of Agriculture will source local milk to create the ice cream and formulate the flavors.
 “This gives the students an opportunity to showcase a product they created and sent to market,” says Miller, “all the while giving them the hands-on experiential learning to prepare them as they leave UT and enter the workforce.
 Our goal is to give our students the competitive edge they need to make them more successful as they start their careers.”

 “We are 100 percent in partnership with the goal of student experiential learning,” says Rocky Top Institute and Creamery Retail Director Myra Loveday.
 “It will lead to great collaborations and cross-functional interests.
 Rocky Top Institute Fellows will collaborate with UTIA food science students to create UT Creamery–branded products.
 Both the UT Creamery and Rocky Top brand will be sold at the creamery with the retail students learning new categories.
 The food science team will learn the retail side of the business.
 RTI Fellows will train and manage creamery student workers, which will enhance their retail business knowledge and people-management skills.”